Notes on visiting Auschwitz

 I couldn’t really answer those questions.
 I had this sense that I was either trying to mediate the experience and separate myself from it, or create some sort of production for later – the “Look, everyone, I went there!” sort of nonsense – or some other explanation that made me feel like it was time to put the camera away.
 I didn’t take it out much for the rest of the weekend.

 In this course we spend a good deal of time discussing these questions of how one is supposed to interact with memorial spaces.
-Early on the course, we discussed the possibility of observing people around us interacting with this particular space.
+Early on, we discussed the possibility of observing people around us interacting with this particular space.
 I thought about this and looked around at my group, looking for signs of their reactions, how they were responding to it.
-It almost immediately made me feel as though I was intruding on some profoundly personal territory; it made me feel a little ashamed.
+It almost immediately made me feel as though I was intruding on some profoundly personal territory; this, again made me feel a little ashamed.

 That night a few of us in the course met up with our professor in Krakow.
 The discussion, inevitably, turned to analyzing and debriefing the visit.
 The peculiar sensory manipulation afforded by the headphones.
 How often the word “authentic” was used by our guide.
 Commemorating the unrememberable.
 What it means to remember.